 replaced by another material

 These three design dimensions more thoroughly examine the extent to which viable alternatives can be applied.
-Using the Hierarchy model shown in Figure 1 alone is not sufficient.
+Using the hierarchy model shown in Figure 17.1 alone is not sufficient.
 Using only this approach, it could be argued that the use of single-use cellophane wrapping for tomatoes grown in Spain to the UK in August is a vital use, as it is for essential food supply.
-Instead, if you consider which alternatives are available through design by avoiding, reducing or replacing material (table 1) it becomes apparent that the wrapping is not all that essential for the end-user but only desirable.
+Instead, if you consider which alternatives are available through design by avoiding, reducing or replacing material (table 17.1) it becomes apparent that the wrapping is not all that essential for the end-user but only desirable.
 It is also apparent that the majority of the benefits of the packaging are for the supplier rather than the end user.
 Some alternatives result in higher costs of production, this could then be passed onto the end user.